KellyJDavis/kimina-lean-server/docs/DEPLOYMENT.md

 # Guide to deploy on Google Cloud

+> [!NOTE]
+> This guide covers Docker-based deployment on Google Cloud.
+For local development or simpler deployments, consider using the [PyPI package](../README.md#install-from-pypi-recommended) (`pip install kimina-ast-server`).

 ## Why not Cloud Run?

 This here is a guide to help you deploy this Lean server on Google Cloud